PikachuPenial/Titanmod/PATCHNOTES.md

 **>QOL & BUG FIXES**
 - Extensive micro-optimization throughout the gamemode

+- The maximum FOV for the custom FOV system has been increased to 144 (previously 125)

+- Weapon Viewmodel FOV is now persistent across all FOV values (this includes FOV while aiming down sights)

+- Changed 8x sensitivity setting to 6x sensitivity setting

+- Default sensitivity values have been changed

 - Ammo text while using melee weapons now displays the keybind to throw the melee weapon

 - Bullet penetration decals are now properly synced between clients